6 Different Methods for Storing Garlic

 After your garlic is cured, you have to clean it up a bit before storage.

 Brush your hands along the roots — they should be brittle from the curing process and come right off.
 Trim off the tops, but be careful not to cut too close to the bulb.
-You don't want to expose any of the cloves to air.
+You want to keep those skins on rather than store peeled garlic.

 If you’re cleaning hardneck garlic, leave the necks on so you can crack them open easier in the future.

 Only remove extremely dirty outer layers of the papery skin.
-Otherwise, keep it on as it helps your garlic stay fresh.
+Otherwise, keep it on as it helps you maintain fresh garlic.

 Cleaning Tip: If you see any damaged cloves that you missed earlier, remove them from the bulbs.
 If some of your bulbs are soft after curing, use them in the kitchen instead — they won’t store well.